dhruvasagar/vim-markify/README.md

    - Commit your changes and give your commit message some love.
    - Push to your fork on github.
    - Open a Pull Request.

+## Credits
+   I would like to give a shout out to Scroolose for his awesome plugin <a href="https://github.com/scrooloose/syntastic">Syntastic</a> which gave me the inspiration and know-how to work with signs.

+   I would also like to thank Tim Pope for sharing his configurations which inspired me to build this plugin.